DavidWise/StaticAbstraction/README.md

 All methods either do nothing or return `NULL` if the method returned a value.
 They are all virtual so that they can be further subclassed if needed.

+# Still TODO
+- override basic object methods such as ToString and Equals() (more investigation needed)
+- Implement ISerializable